BlueS-3e/VerityPass-Identity-Layer/webapp/README-AAVE-DEMO.md

 When the backend is running, these values will appear in the JSON returned by `/api/frontend-config` and the demo UI will show them in the "Demo Information" panel.
 Changing those server env vars and reloading the page is sufficient — no frontend rebuild is necessary.

+The demo also exposes a **Refresh Config** button in the Demo Information panel which re-reads `/api/frontend-config` and updates the displayed values (and a small "Last fetched" timestamp) without requiring a full page reload.

 4. Start the frontend dev server and open the demo page:

 ```bash